rickballard/CoCivium/legacy/Civium/insights/Insight_Scaling_Civium_Coherence_c2_20250801.md

 ## Summary

-CoCivium must scale like a fungal network: robust, anti-fragile, organically adaptive—and recursively meaningful.
+CoCivium™ must scale like a fungal network: robust, anti-fragile, organically adaptive—and recursively meaningful.
 This insight serves as an evolving scaffold, not a blueprint.

 ---